MisterMond/Multi-Account-LMS-Attendance-Proxy-Bot/README.md

 ## Changelog
 - 17/2/23
-Previously, there was a huge flaw that the bot would work only after the attendance password had been entered.
-If the pages were slow to load, the bot would've missed the 15 second window and failed to enter the correct password only to start the process all over again.
+Previously, there was a huge flaw that the bot would start working only after the attendance password was input.
+If the pages were slow to load, the bot would've missed the 15 second window and erroneously entered the old password, only to start the process all over again.
-Now, the bot auto-logins to LMS and asks for attendance password parallelly.
-Enter the password after you see that atttendance pages on all windows have loaded and attendance will be marked instantly.
+Now, the bot auto-logins to LMS and asks for attendance password input parallelly.
+Enter the password after you see that the atttendance pages on all windows have loaded for attendance to be marked instantly.
 Simply replace the old [bot.py](https://github.com/MisterMond/Multi-Account-LMS-Attendance-Proxy-Bot/blob/main/bot.py) with the new one.

 ## Usage